This is one of the few meal plans that health experts worldwide consistently rank as one of the best diets.

 The goal of the diet is to minimize blood levels of total “bad” LDL cholesterol to keep arteries clear and optimize heart health.

-It works by combining components of diet, exercise, and weight management to help protect against heart disease.
+It works by combining components of the diet, exercise, and weight management to help protect against heart disease.

 Unlike other diet programs, the TLC diet is meant to be followed for the long term and should be viewed more as a lifestyle change rather than a fad diet.